- Fakta- & Kulturmøte - SVT, Umeå 22.-24.10.2019

 Koncerthuset, DR Byen, Copenhagen

-The price includes access to the event, lunch sandwich both days and coffee breaks.
+The price is 970 DKK (c.
+130 EUR).
+This includes access to the event, lunch sandwich both days and coffee breaks.
 It does not include any other meals, travel or hotel costs.

 Note: "DJ-puljen" will cover the participation fee for their DR members.
 Need more info?
 Please contact Kåre V. Poulsen (KPO@dr.dk) for more info.